You may wish to read an introduction to this section first.

 (left/centre) Palazzo Pianetti; (right) Palazzo Ghislieri Scalamonti

 We know that Stokes drank one or two glasses of Verdicchio, the white wine for which Jesi is renowned, before visiting Palazzo della Signoria.
-Although the XVIIIth century is generally regarded as a period of economic decadence of the Papal State, it was not so at Jesi where many palaces and churches were built.
+Although the XVIIIth century is generally regarded as a period of economic decadence of the Papal State, it was not so in Jesi where many palaces and churches were built.
 The wealthiest families of the town owned large estates in the countryside.
 Unlike those of other locations, they took an interest in developing them.
 In 1838 they promoted the foundation of SocietÓ di Agricoltura Jesina, a sort of academy aimed at introducing the best farming practices.

 Stokes made a remark on the "awry" (twisted, not straight) masks he saw on some palaces of Jesi and criticized them.
 The use of stucco decoration irritated him.
 Being an easy-going fellow I rather asked myself how parents living at Palazzo Marcelli could teach their children not to stick out their tongue.
 You may wish to see a page on the masks of the Roman palaces.

 The western part of the town is mainly an XVIIIth century development which today has become its busiest section.
-It is crossed by a long straight street (see below) ending with Arco Clementino, an arch built in 1734 to celebrate Pope Clement XII (another Arco Clementino was built at Ancona in the same period).
+It is crossed by a long straight street (see below) ending with Arco Clementino, an arch built in 1734 to celebrate Pope Clement XII (another Arco Clementino was built in Ancona in the same period).
 It has several churches which are characterized by the use of bricks without white stone frames for the windows.

 (left) Western part of Jesi; (right) Arco Clementino